colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-40-43-813552-c-concurrency-in-action-by-anthony-williams.md

 ## Conclusion

-"C++ Concurrency in Action" by Anthony Williams is a must-read for any C++ developer seeking to effectively utilize the power of concurrency in their programs.
+"C++ Concurrency in Action by Anthony Williams is a must-read for any C++ developer seeking to effectively utilize the power of concurrency in their programs.
 With its clear explanations, practical examples, and coverage of modern C++ concurrency features, this book serves as an indispensable guide to mastering multithreading in C++.
 So, grab your copy and embark on a journey towards writing robust and efficient concurrent programs in C++!

 #techbook #cplusplus